zzzprojects/learn-orm/tutorials/selenium-webdriver/finding-elements.md

 ### By Name

-To find an element by name is similar to find an element by id except the driver will locate an element by `name` attribute instead of `id`.
+To find an element by name, it is similar to finding an element by id except the driver will locate an element by `name` attribute instead of `id`.
 Let's take the same www.facebook.com webpage.
 The **Email address or phone number** box also has a name locator whose value is "email" as shown below.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/finding-elements-2.png">